When Is The Best Time To Sell A House?

 Selling retirement homes and bungalows

-The buyers for retirement homes and bungalows tend to be those who are elderly and looking to downsize.
+The buyers of retirement homes and bungalows tend to be those who are older and looking to downsize.
+While they would have time to hunt for a new home all year round, they are most active in the following months:

 Regional differences